 Betta Fish – $20

-Mr. Mechanic and I had been living together for two months and thought it would be nice to get a little pet to take care of together.
-We bought him spontaneously on a two hour ride between cities, and I lovingly balanced him on my lap, trying to reduce any spillage.
-We put him in a tank that looks like a little apartment, but he didn’t seem very happy there.
+Mr. Mechanic and I thought it would be nice to get a little pet to take care of together after sharing an apartment for two months.
+We bought him spontaneously on a two-hour ride between cities, and I lovingly balanced him on my lap, trying to reduce any spillage.
+He didn’t seem very happy in his little tank shaped like a modern apartment.
 We did more research to find out that betta fish require much more space and began looking for new tanks, that would bring the cost for our lil guy up to $50.

 We ended up getting an old fish tank from the recesses of a parent’s attic, and he seemed much happier there.
 However, for every vacation we had to find someone to feed him, and after a couple years passed he came up for food less and less often.
 He became despondent and instead of a little lively piece of joy in our living room, we had a depressed little fish.
 We shared a small bit of his sadness as we tried to nurse him back to health and felt guilt for not being able to cheer him up.
 When he eventually died, we felt even more guilty for feeling some relief.
 We will definitely think again before buying another betta.